- Parks, Recreation & Forestry

-A walk and talk with the Naturalist along our live Bird of Prey exhibits.
+Walk and talk with the Naturalist along our live Bird of Prey exhibits.
 Bird artifacts will be shared.

-Students strap on waders and grab a net to see what they can find in one of our ponds.
-Pond Study lasts approximately 60 minutes and is limited to 15 students at a time.
-Pond Study is available in spring and summer months only.
+Students pull on waders and grab a net to see what they can find in one of our ponds.
+The Pond Study program lasts approximately 60 minutes and is limited to 15 students at a time.
+Pond Study is only available during the spring and summer months.

 Naturalists will fit each student with snowshoes and lead them out on our refuge trials.
-Snowshoe Hikes are limited to 15 students at a time and generally last 90 minutes.
+Snowshoe Hikes are limited to 15 students at a time and generally last 60 minutes.
 Available in winter months only and requires a minimum of 6 inches of snow.
-Please have students dressed for the weather ( i.e., boots, hats, mittens, etc).
-Groups get to experience an area of the Sanctuary that isn't open to the general public.
+Please have students dressed for the weather (boots, hats, mittens, etc.).
+Groups get to visit an area of the Sanctuary that isn’t open to the general public.

 Tracks & Signs

 Students learn how to find and identify animal tracks and signs.
-Groups will take a walk following a short discussion.
+Groups will take a walk outside looking for tracks following a short discussion.

 Wolves in Wisconsin